tpwres/teczki-polskiego-wrestlingu/content/e/dfw/2016-12-06-dfw-christmas-brawl.md

 template = "event_page.html"
 [taxonomies]
 chronology = ["dfw"]
+[extra]
+city = "Toruń"
 +++

 Christmas Brawl was held on December 6th, 2016, which was a Tuesday.
-December 6th in Poland is celebrated as Santa Claus Day, so the name is a bit misleading.
+December 6th in Poland is celebrated as Saint Nicholas Day, so the name is a bit misleading.
 The event took place, as was now tradition for DFW, in one of Toruń's schools.
 This time, in 3 LO, an academic-oriented high school.

 {% card() %}
 - ['[Revage](@/w/rafael-kid.md)', '[Norris](@/w/isnorr.md)', {s: Best 2 out of 3 falls}]